Giannis Antetokounmpo scores franchise-record 64 points, Bucks beat Pacers 140-126

-MILWAUKEE (AP) — Giannis Antetokounmpo scored a franchise-record 64 points to help the Milwaukee Bucks outscore the Indiana Pacers 140-126 on Wednesday night.
+MILWAUKEE (AP) — Giannis Antetokounmpo scored a franchise-record 64 points to help the Milwaukee Bucks outscore the Indiana Pacers 140-126 on Wednesday night, with Antetokounmpo then at the center of a post-game confrontation over the game ball.

 Antetokounmpo broke the team record of 57 set by Michael Redd in 2006 in a 113-111 loss to the Utah Jazz.
 Antetokounmpo’s previous career high was 55 in a 123-113 victory over Washington in January 2023.
 He had 54 at Indiana on Nov.
 9.